Ranger, Community at Department of Conservation, Palmerston North

 We are keen to hear from you if you have:

-- Passion for working with whānau, hapū and iwi and a good understanding of te ao Māori me ngā tikanga
+- Comfortable working with whānau, hapū and iwi and a good understanding of te ao Māori me ngā tikanga

 - Experience planning and executing medium complexity projects